 HMT Ministerial Directions issued under s.59A SSPA 1975.

-The Ministerial Direction dated 6 April 2016 did not account for those pensioners whose State Pension age (SPa) is after 5 April 2016 and who are entitled to inherited additional pension (AP), or whose State Pension age is after 5 December 2018 and who are not entitled to inherited additional pension (AP).
-Paragraphs 2(b), 7 and 9 of the Ministerial Direction dated 3 December 2018 corrected those omissions for payments before 6 April 2021 (backdated to 6 April 2016) and included the outcome of the Government consultation on increases to public service pension benefits published on 22 January 2018.
-Accordingly, all references in this guide relate to either the Ministerial Direction dated 6 July 2000 or the Ministerial Direction dated as 3 December 2018 as appropriate.

-This guide assumes that any increases applied by way of the Public Service Pensions Revaluation Order under s.9 of the Public Service Pension Schemes Act (PSPA) 2013 have already occurred, before the application of the above legislation.
-Information on how to apply increases by way of the Public Service Pensions Revaluation Order under s.9 of the PSPA 2013 is covered in detail in the ‘revaluation technical guide’ on the guides and sample documents page of www.lgpsregs.org and www.scotlgpsregs.org.
+This guide assumes that any increases applied under the Public Service Pensions Revaluation Order under s.9 of the Public Service Pension Schemes Act (PSPA) 2013 have already occurred, before the application of the above legislation.
+Information on how to apply increases under the Public Service Pensions Revaluation Order under s.9 of the PSPA 2013 is covered in detail in Bulletin 234A.

-Back to index

 Disclaimer

 The information contained in this Guide has been prepared by the LGPC Secretariat, a part of the Local Government Association (LGA).
 It represents the views of the Secretariat and should not be treated as a complete and authoritative statement of the law.
-Readers may wish, or will need, to take their own legal advice on the interpretation of any particular piece of legislation.
+Readers may wish, or will need, to take their own legal advice on the interpretation of any piece of legislation.
 No responsibility whatsoever will be assumed by the LGPC Secretariat or the LGA for any direct or consequential loss, financial or otherwise, damage or inconvenience, or any other obligation or liability incurred by readers relying on information contained in this Guide.
 Whilst every attempt has been made to ensure the accuracy of the Guide, it would be helpful if readers could bring to the attention of the LGPC Secretariat any perceived errors or omissions.
-Please write to LGPC, Local Government Association, 18 Smith Square, London, SW1P 3HZ or email: jayne.wiberg@local.gov.uk Tel: 07979 715825
+Please write to LGPC, Local Government Association, 18 Smith Square, London, SW1P 3HZ or email: query.lgps@local.gov.uk .

-Back to index

 Copyright